mikenye/pyizone/README.md

 You can import this module to use it as a command line tool.

-You could also set an alias, for example:
+I recommend setting an alias in your shell's profile, for example:

 ```bash
 alias izone='python3 -m pyizone'